sts10/tidy/readme.markdown

     -P, --remove-prefix
             Remove prefix words from new list

+        --print-first <PRINT_FIRST>
+            Just before printing generated list, cut list down to a set number of words.
+Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
+Cuts are done from beginning of list.
+Recommend you use with --no-sort option

+        --print-rand <PRINT_RAND>
+            Just before printing generated list, cut list down to a set number of words.
+Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
+Cuts are done randomly

     -q, --straighten
             Replace “smart” quotation marks, both “double” and ‘single’, with their "straight" versions